Karumi/project-quality-assurance/README.md

   * **In case of a feature**: Explain what is the expected outcome and the cases you want to cover.
 Include potential error scenarios and, when applicable: translation keys, designs, assets, etc.

-  * **In case of a bug**: Describe the steps you have to follow to reproduce it and the expected behavior.
-Include a severity level, the version of the app or the project where the bug is reproduced and the scenario or the special conditions where you reproduce the error.
+  * **In case of a bug**: Describe the steps you have to follow to reproduce it and what's the expected behavior.
+Include:

+    * A severity level.

+    * The version of the app or the project where the bug is reproduced.

+    * The scenario or the special conditions to reproduce the error.

 * Tag your issues, *enhancement* and *bug* are the most common tags, but you can use the ones that better fit your project.